-Step 7: After deleting, exit the Aroma file manger and restart your phone.
+- After deleting, exit the Aroma file manager and restart your phone.

-If the pattern/password lock still exit then don’t panic just try any random pattern/password and the phone will get unlocked.
+- If the pattern/password lock still exist then don’t panic just try any random pattern/password and the phone will get unlocked.

-If you own an Xperia phone which is pattern/password locked and you don’t have a Google account then to reset Pattern/Password lock perform the following steps.
+If you own an Xperia phone which is pattern locked and you don’t have a Google account then to reset Pattern/Password lock perform the following steps.

-Warning: This Method is only for Sony Xperia devices.
-Don’t try this on any other phones.
+Warning: This method is only for Sony Xperia devices.
+Don’t try this on any other phone.

 Note: This method will wipe all the data and apps installed on your phone.